MarcelMYSchmitt/docker-playground/README.md

  - Prometheus
    After starting Prometheus will be available under: http://localhost:9090

+ - Prometheus AlertManager
+   After starting Prometheus AlertManager will be available under http://localhost:9093

  - Grafana
    After starting Grafana will be available under: http://localhost:3000

+---

+## Basic Alerting

+As you can see we have set up the Prometheus AlertManager within our Monitoring Tools.
+There you can find a simple configuration for using WebHooks as alerting communication way.
+There is also a basic alerting defined in our Dashboard in Grafana.

+As defined above, basic alerting is also not production ready neither recommended to use for that scenario.
+In this example it just shows the differences between Grafana and Prometheus AlertManager Webhook configurations...in AlertManager you can define more things lie waiting conditions before sending Webhooks.
+In Grafana a Webhook will be sent immediately, in AlertManager after 30 seconds for example.

 ---

 ## TO DO